llicursi/event-analyzer/readme.md

 Assembled jar will be generated on the standard folder `build/libs`

 ## Run
-To execute and process a series of eventEntry logs run the following command:
+To execute and process a series of event logs run the following command:
 ```
 java -jar build/libs/event-analyzer-0.0.1.jar <FILE> [--parallel]
 ```